ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 ---
 layout: post
 title:  Popularity of car colours in the Greater Toronto Area
 excerpt: According to a survey conducted in 2012 by PPG Industries, white (21%) and black (19%) were the two most popular colours in North America followed closely by silver and grey (16% each).
 Red and blue accounted for 10 and 8% respectively.
-I decided to test this data by taking photographs of an intersection in Mississauga, Ontario and analyzing them with the help of YOLOv3, OpenCV and scikit-learn libraries.
+I decided to test this data by taking photographs of an intersection in Mississauga, Ontario and analyzing them with the help of YOLOv3 as well as OpenCV and scikit-learn libraries.
 ---

 ## Popularity of car colours in the Greater Toronto Area